6 Covered Wagon Activities for Middle School

 Pack Your Covered Wagon

 It’s time to pretend like you are about to head off to the wild frontier.
-This activity will help you make a list of what you will bring with you and lets you check the weight to see if your wagon will hold all of your supplies.
+This activity will help you make a list of what you will bring with you and let you check the weight to see if your wagon will hold all of your supplies.

 Have tweens make their own lists and compare with each other, while discussing the pros and cons of the items each pioneer chose.